AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayersSystems.md

   * Best for mixing reinforcement learning with game designers' control.

   * Breaks mathematical theoretical guarantees due to interference from game designers' control instead of model's own actions.
 Therefore, it is risky to use.

+* Creating Data-Based AI Players

+  * Uses real players' data so that the AI players mimic real players.

+  * Matches with real players' general performance.

+* Creating Reward-Maximization-Based AI Players

+  * Allows the creation of AI players that maximizes positive rewards.

+  * May outcompete real players.

+  * May exploit bugs and glitches.